constantinekladko/Cloudessa-Documentation/CloudessaRADIUSManual.md

 First lets create a virtual server

 * Go to `Virtual Servers`, click `Create`
-* In the pop-up windows set server name to `PAP Server` and protocol to `PAP`.
+* In the pop-up windows set server name to `PAP Server` and protocol to `PAP`
 * Click `OK`.
-Now the server is created.
+Now the server is created
 * Now click the server to see the IP address as well as the authentication and accounting port numbers for the server.
-You need this information to configure your RADIUS client.
+You need this information to configure your RADIUS client

 Now we need to specify user groups that have access to the RADIUS server.

-* Select `PAP Server` in the server table.
+* Select `PAP Server` in the server table
-* Go to `User Groups` tab.
+* Go to `User Groups` tab
-* Click `Add Group` and select `Group` (we have created it in Lesson 1).
+* Click `Add Group` and select `Group` (we have created it in Lesson 1)

 Now lets specify that the server will accept PAP requests from all sources.

-* Select `PAP Server` in the server table.
+* Select `PAP Server` in the server table
 * Click `Edit`
-* Set `Disable IP filtering`.
+* Set `Disable IP filtering`

 Now the PAP server is running and authenticating users from `Group1`.

-### Lesson 3: Create a simple WPA2-Enteprise/PEAP server.
+### Lesson 3: Create a simple WPA2-Enteprise/PEAP server

 PEAP is a protocol widely used to secure Wi-Fi.

 Lets create a simple PEAP server.

 * Go to `Virtual Servers`, click `Create`
-* In the pop-up windows set server name to `PEAP Server` and protocol to `PEAP`.
+* In the pop-up windows set server name to `PEAP Server` and protocol to `PEAP`
 * Click `OK`.
-Now the server is created.
+Now the server is created
 * Now click the server to see the IP address as well as the authentication and accounting port numbers for the server.
-You need this information to configure your RADIUS client.
+You need this information to configure your RADIUS client

 Now we need to specify user groups that have access to the RADIUS server.

-* Select `PEAP Server` in the server table.
+* Select `PEAP Server` in the server table
-* Go to `User Groups` tab.
+* Go to `User Groups` tab
-* Click `Add Group` and select `Group1` (we have created it in Lesson 1).
+* Click `Add Group` and select `Group1` (we have created it in Lesson 1)

 Now lets specify that the server will accept PEAP requests from all sources.

-* Select `PEAP Server` in the server table.
+* Select `PEAP Server` in the server table
 * Click `Edit`
-* Set `Disable IP filtering`.
+* Set `Disable IP filtering`

 Now the PEAP server is running and authenticating users from `Group1`.